bbe2/MyLibrary-ACTIVE-paper-being-read/README.md

 #### **Edward Tufte** <== powerpoint training essential
 https://www.inf.ed.ac.uk/teaching/courses/pi/2016_2017/phil/tufte-powerpoint.pdf
 ![image](https://user-images.githubusercontent.com/59778456/201488986-2bc4873d-a9ff-47d0-9380-c039a3b3fb8c.png)
-• when I went to harvard university extension school, not one Professor used powerpoint.
-Any nine of them could have.
+• When I went to Harvard University Extension school, not one Professor used powerpoint.
+Any one of the nine professors could have.
 #lectureTRAININGrocks